jimmy706/file-aggregate-ui/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Prerequire
+- nodejs version 16 or above
+- npm build tool

+## How to start the app

 In the project directory, you can run:
+1. run `npm install` to install necessary packages

-### `npm start`
+2. run `npm start` to start the application

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## About this application
 This application used for the purpose of displaying aggregated data from kafka consumer: `http://localhost:8082`